Can international businesses participate?

 What should I include in my submission?

-Your submission should include responses to all questions listed in the submission application.
-The evaluation committee will review submissions and determine which solutions they would like to advance to a more detailed level of review.
-If you are selected, NYCHA will reach out and request technical specifications for the solution you proposed.
+Your submission should include responses to all of the questions listed in the submission application.
+NYCHA’s internal technical experts will review submissions and determine which solutions they would like to advance to a more detailed level of review.
+If you are selected, NYCHA will reach and request technical specifications for the solution you proposed.
 Details about the type of information, format, and length will be shared along with that request.

 Can I propose a novel solution that hasn’t been tested before?